netricsag/bluephish/README.md

 - Find something missing in the documentation?

 Let us know!
 Please don't hesitate to [file an issue](https://github.com/bluestoneag/bluephish/issues/new) and we'll get right on it.

+## GoPhish License
+As mentioned before BluePhish is a direct fork of the GoPhish Version 0.11.0 (https://github.com/gophish/gophish).
+This means that a the most code is provided by GoPhish and the license of the GoPhish is the same as the license of the BluePhish.